prysmaticlabs/documentation/website/docs/install/install-with-script-vNext.md

     <div class="admonition admonition-caution alert alert--warning">
       <div class="admonition-content"><p><strong>Geth is a supermajority execution-layer client</strong>.
 This centralization poses an active risk to the security of Ethereum.
 If Geth's code contains a bug, a majority of nodes will be impacted.
 Consider using another execution-layer client to distribute this risk for the ecosystem <a class='footnote' href='#footnote-10'>[10]</a>.</p></div>
     </div>
     <p>Download and run the latest 64-bit stable release of the <strong>Geth installer</strong> for your operating system from the <a href='https://geth.ethereum.org/downloads/'>Geth downloads page</a>.
-Navigate to your <code>execution</code> directory and run the following command to start your execution node using your secret JWT file:</p>
+Navigate to your <code>execution</code> directory and run the following command to start your execution node:</p>
     <Tabs groupId="network" defaultValue="mainnet" values={[
         {label: 'Mainnet', value: 'mainnet'},
         {label: 'Goerli-Prater', value: 'goerli-prater'},